-Talking about alcohol and healthy living is like laughing in church to some, whereas it doesn’t have to be complicated.
+Talking about alcohol and healthy living is like laughing in a church for some, whereas it doesn’t have to be complicated.
 How does alcohol impacts the body, and your health in general?
 We explore if it fits with a healthier lifestyle, and how you can make informed choices.
 In Part 2 we give you a healthier drinking guide, and look at how personal choice can play a role as you embark on lifestyle changes.
-Did you ever wonder what alcohol actually does to you, and if you should cut down?
+Did you ever wonder what alcohol actually does to you and if you should cut down?
 Get your facts on alcohol consumption, and make up your mind whether you should drink or leave it.

 Alcohol: Healthy Drinking?

 Does drinking alcoholic beverages stop you from being healthy?
 Strictly speaking the effect of alcohol on the body is such that it doesn’t really belong in the same sentence as healthy living.
 However, humankind has been brewing since the dawn of time, and consumption of alcoholic beverages are so ingrained in our cultures that you can hardly discount it.

 On the other hand, if you indulge every day you have a habit.
 Your daily drink marks the end of a stressful day or accompanies your dinner.
 You are probably a social creature too, which makes for events and happenings that include alcohol.

 Habitual drinking may not be a problem from an abuse point of view, as not all get dependant on alcohol.
 What is a consideration — even when you stay within recommended levels — is the effect on general health, fitness, and nutrition.

 Are your drinking habits something you need to be concerned about?
 Take this test: Alcohol Self Assessment (drinkaware.co.uk)

 Habits take time to form, and breaking them can be prompted by a decision to change.
 The question is of course if you want or even need to change your drinking habits.
 Do you?

 Alcohol: Effects On Body